kamio90/ZdanieSemestralneProgramowanieObiektowe/AnimalShelterApplication/Steps.md

     - [ ] Add support to entity framework in Rider
         - > Reference link https://blog.jetbrains.com/dotnet/2018/04/06/entity-framework-support-rider-2018-1/
         - [ ] Remove .NET Core application and change it with .NET application
+            - > We can't work with .NET Core and entity framework
+        - [ ] Run initial setup Entity Framework using Rider
 3. [ ] Environment
 4. [ ] Create views of application
 5. [ ] Codding application mechanics